andrewacashner/hearingfaithms/chapters/chapter-2.md

 subject of the music (that is, what the music was meant to express), and the listening subject, so that the music moved in the same way as the affections it expressed, and this in turn moved the listener to the same affections.
 Music with different intervallic relationships, with the semitone placed differently in different modes, produced different effects.
 Kircher explains:

 > Since harmony is nothing other than the concord, agreement, and mutually
 > corresponding proportion between dissimilar voices, this proportion, then, of
 > numbers, sets the air in motion; the motion, indeed, is to be varied by the
-> ratios of various intervals, ascending and descending; so that the spirits [i.
+> ratios of various intervals, ascending and descending; so that the spirits
-> e. , *spiritus animales*], or the implanted internal air [...], should be
+> [i. e., *spiritus animales*], or the implanted internal air [...], should be
 > moved according to the proportions of the motion of the external air, so that
 > the spirits' motion are effected in various ways; and through this affections
 > can be engendered in the person.